elastic/kibana/src/plugins/guided_onboarding/README.md

 # Guided Onboarding

 This plugin contains the code for the Guided Onboarding project.
-The guided onboarding consists of guides for Solutions (Enterprise Search, Observability, Security) that can be completed as a checklist of steps.
+Guided onboarding consists of guides for Solutions (Enterprise Search, Observability, Security) that can be completed as a checklist of steps.
 The guides help users to ingest their data and to navigate to the correct Solutions pages.

 The guided onboarding plugin includes a client-side code for the UI and the server side code for the internal API.
 The server-side code is not intended for external use.